digitalideastudio/TimeMoment/README.md

 <time-moment classes="time" :timeStart="post.created_at"></time-moment>
 ```

-*Note*: timeStart is a required property and should be parseable datetime string (momentjs is used for working with datetime).
+*Note*: timeStart is a required property and should be a parseable datetime string (momentjs is used for working with datetime).